omarreis/ISAPIGate/README.md

 ## Description

 This Delphi ISAPI implements a http/https gateway.
-It fetches files from remote web server(s), either on a different host or on same host but a different port,
-and returns to the client.
+It fetches files from remote web server(s), either on a different host or on same host but on a different port and returns to the client.

 ISAPI is one of the first Microsoft specifications for IIS webserver applications.
 The script executable is a native DLL that implements standard functions,